What is dementia?

 If you need extra care and support you have a right to a free care needs assessment from your local council.
 If you're eligible, you may get help with personal care, cleaning and laundry or meals at home.
 If a friend or family member is caring for you, they also have a right to free carer’s assessment.

 You may also receive other services, such as an Occupational Therapy assessment to arrange equipment or home adaptations to make living in your home easier and safer.

 Telecare is technology-based equipment, such as personal alarms to call for help if you fall or alerts that tell you when to take your medication.
 For more information see our factsheet Technology to help you at home.

 You may have extra expenses, such as paying for care, so it’s important that you claim all the benefits you're entitled to.

-You won’t automatically receive a disability benefit because you have dementia, but you may be eligible for Attendance Allowance if you're over 65 and you need help with personal care or need supervision.
+You won’t automatically receive a disability benefit because you have dementia, but you may be eligible for Attendance Allowance if you need help with personal care or need supervision.
 Attendance Allowance is currently for people aged 65 or over, but this is changing from 6 December 2018.
 If you're under 65, you could make a claim for Personal Independence Payment.
-If you get these benefits, you may be entitled to higher rates of other benefits (such as your Pension Guarantee Credit) because of your extra needs.
+If you get one of these benefits, you may be entitled to higher rates of other benefits (such as your Pension Guarantee Credit) because of your extra needs.

 It’s important that you look after your emotional wellbeing and mental health.
 If you’re feeling low, anxious or depressed you could try talking to a friend, family member or your GP.